simple-crypto/SCALib/README.rst

-Welcome to SCALE
+Welcome to SCAFFE
 ================
-Side-Channel Attack & Leakage Evaluation (SCALE) is a Python package that contains state-of-the-art tools for side-channel evaluation.
+Side-Channel Attack & Leakage Evaluation (SCAFFE) is a Python package that contains state-of-the-art tools for side-channel evaluation.
 It focuses on providing efficient implementations of analysis methods widely used by the side-channel community and maintaining a flexible and simple interface.

-SCALE contains various features for side-channel analysis.
-Please read SCALE-workflow_ for more details:
+SCAFFE contains various features for side-channel analysis.
+Please read SCAFFE-workflow_ for more details:

 - Metrics:

-  - `SNR <scale/metrics/snr.py>`_: Signal-to-noise ratio.
+  - `SNR <scaffe/metrics/snr.py>`_: Signal-to-noise ratio.
 - Modeling leakage distribution:

-  - `LDAClassifier <scale/modeling/ldaclassifier.py>`_: Template in linear subspaces.
+  - `LDAClassifier <scaffe/modeling/ldaclassifier.py>`_: Template in linear subspaces.
 - Attacks:

-  - `SASCAGraph <scale/attacks/sascagraph.py>`_: Generalization of `Divide & Conquer` with Soft Analytical Attacks.
+  - `SASCAGraph <scaffe/attacks/sascagraph.py>`_: Generalization of `Divide & Conquer` with Soft Analytical Attacks.
 - Postprocessing to analyse attacks results:

-  - `rankestimation <scale/postprocessing/rankestimation.py>`_: Histogram based full key rank estimation.
+  - `rankestimation <scaffe/postprocessing/rankestimation.py>`_: Histogram based full key rank estimation.

 Install
 =======
-You can install SCALE by using PyPi packages and running:
+You can install SCAFFE by using PyPi packages and running:

 .. code-block::

-   pip install scale
+   pip install scaffe

 Wheels for Windows and Linux are provided.
 More information about source compilation, checkout `develop <DEVELOP.rst>`_ informations.

 Pseudo-Example
 ==============
-Next, we detail a short pseudo example which illustrates the usage of SCALE.
+Next, we detail a short pseudo example which illustrates the usage of SCAFFE.
 For a full running example, please visit `this example <examples/aes_simulation/>`_.

 .. code-block::